YunRuiHuang/ICSI499Project/database/readme.md

     summary: delete the user from the database, return to home page

     description: This method require to login to this user before delete it.
-And, the *body* require user name, user password, user email, cookie id and timestamp
+And, the *body* require user name, user password, user email